Skip to main content

 Label the medication legibly with:

-Name and designation of the prescribing practitioner, and
+viii.
+Name and designation of the prescribing health professional, and

 c.

-Hand the medication directly to the client, or, if appropriate, to the client’s substitute decision-maker or other authorized delegate.
+Hand the medication directly to the client, or, if appropriate, to the client’s representative or another authorized delegate.

 19.